Generic name: colestipol [ koe-LES-ti-pol ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Colestid Flavored (colestipol)?
+What should I avoid while taking Colestid Flavored?

-Avoid taking other medicines at the same time you take colestipol.
-Taking colestipol can make it harder for your body to absorb certain drugs, making them less effective.
-Take your other medicines at least 1 hour before or 4 hours after you take colestipol.
+Avoid taking other medicines at the same time you take Colestid Flavored.
+Taking this medicine can make it harder for your body to absorb certain drugs, making them less effective.
+Take your other medicines at least 1 hour before or 4 hours after you take this medicine.

-Avoid constipation by drinking 8 to 12 full glasses (8 ounces each) every day while taking colestipol.
+Avoid constipation by drinking 8 to 12 full glasses (8 ounces each) every day while taking Colestid Flavored.
 Ask your doctor before using a laxative or stool softener.

 severe constipation or stomach pain; or